sproates/cypress-layout/README.md

 #### Proportions

 Test the dimensions of elements.
-You can check either the absolute dimensions using e.g. `width` or test the proportions relative to *another* element
+You can check either the absolute dimensions using e.g. `width` or test the proportions relative to *another* element using e.g. `widthOf`

 Assertion | Params | Example
 --- | --- | ---